-- 1. Population served: Each Tribal Government Community will be consulted to provide input on Access and Linkage strategies needed to address the unique engagement needs of their members. - 2.
+- 1. Population served: Each Tribal Government Community will be consulted to provide input on Access and Linkage strategies needed to address the unique engagement needs of their members.
+This program aims to serve 33 clients per quarter and facilitate four outreach events per year. - 2.
 Services Provided: Expand outreach and engagement services to tribal government and tribal community members.
-Outreach and engagement strategies will be informed by and targeted toward each individual tribal community's needs as identified by the tribal government.

-- 3. Program Goals: To increase the number of tribal members that are accessing and engaging with behavioral health services. - 4.
+Outreach and engagement strategies will be informed by and targeted toward each individual tribal community's needs as identified by the tribal government. - 3.
+Program Goals: To increase the number of tribal members that are accessing and engaging with behavioral health services. - 4.
 Program Evaluation Methods: The program staff will conduct evaluation activities that meet PEI requirements.
 The program will provide quarterly data on the number of outreach/consultation sessions with tribal government.
 The program will provide quarterly data on the number of trainings/educational sessions conducted each quarter.
 The program will provide quarterly data on all services provided including number of referrals made, where individuals were referred to, numbers of referrals that were successfully followed through, and time frames for follow through.